csswizardry/csswizardry.github.com/_posts/2014-08-15-css-guidelines-2-0-0.md

 I work for myself, my time _is_ money, so taking time out to write these guidelines is an opportunity cost.
-Further, sharing so much information may actually impact whether someone would need to hire me or not—why get me on site when I’ve written up such comprehensive guidelines?
+Further, sharing so much information may actually impact whether someone would need to hire me or not — why get me on site when I’ve written up such comprehensive guidelines?

-But, that said, I genuinely do believe in the importance of sharing knowledge—I would rather not have this information behind a solid pay wall.
+But, that said, I genuinely do believe in the importance of sharing knowledge — I would rather not have this information behind a solid pay wall.
 I also donate to free and useful tools myself, as a thank you to the developer(s), and to try and give some small incentive to maintain and stick with the project: I’m hoping